 Research Handbook on Human Rights and Development

-This book is being edited by Stephen Marks and Balakrishnam Rajagopal for Edward Elgar Publishing.
-Tara Banani and Katie Rosa are assisting in this project, which involves collaboration between PHRD and the Program on Human Rights and Justice at MIT.
+This book is being edited by Stephen Marks and Balakrishnan Rajagopal for Edward Elgar Publishing.
+Chad Benoit, Courtney Cox, Erin James, Sara Lubetsky, and Rachel Sandlow-Ash are assisting in this project, which involves collaboration between PHRD and the Program on Human Rights and Justice at MIT.

 The Right to Health in Comparative Perspective

 This book consisting of nine national studies is in the process copy-editing for publication in the Harvard University Press Series on Health and Human Rights.
-Adriana Benedict and Ramya Naraharisetti have been assisting Stephen Marks is completing this project.
+Adriana Benedict and Ramya Naraharisetti assisted Stephen Marks is completing this project.

 Civil Society and Power Relations in Cambodia

 Stephen Marks oversaw the research in Cambodia on this project and co-authored with Ramya Naraharisetti the chapter, which will appear in Bård Anders Andreassen and Gordon Crawford (eds), Human Rights, Power And Civic Action In Developing Societies: Comparative Analyses (RIPOCA), Routledge Publishers, 2012.

 The PHRD team is working on the preparation of the 3rd edition of this compilation, which will be available in 2012 in a downloadable electronic edition.

 Stephen Marks, who served as Chair of the High Level Task Force (HLTF) on the Implementation of the Right to Development of the United Nations Human Rights Council, has been commissioned by the Office of the High Commissioner for Human Rights to assist the secretariat in producing this two-volume, 700 page collection of 33 chapters for the 25th anniversary of the Declaration on the Right on Development.
 Tara Banani assisted in this work.
 (F/K/A : The Right to Development: Promise and Action)